Habitat heterogeneity and dispersal network structure as drivers of metacommunity dynamics: Concluding remarks

 \section{Concluding remarks}

 This work refines and unifies recent developments in the mechanistic theory of metacommunity dynamics \cite{NicPad2023,PadNic2024,DoiNic2025}, providing a systematic framework to derive effective models that explicitly link microscopic ecological processes, landscape structure, and emergent community patterns.
-By starting from a microscopic description and coarse-graining to effective equations, we have shown how a wide range of ecological processes -- dispersal, colonization, extinction, stochasticity, and interspecific interactions -- can be incorporated within a single, analytically tractable formalism.